yuvarajmms/cloud-security/README.md

 - <a href="https://azure.microsoft.com/en-us/explore/security">Azure Cloud Security</a> Strengthen your security posture with Azure.
  - <a href="https://cloud.google.com/security">Google Cloud Security</a> Your security transformation: safer with Google technology and expertise.

+# Note

+Please note that the information provided is a general overview and may not capture every detail or feature of each cloud.
+It's important to refer to the official documentation and websites of each cloud provider for the most up-to-date and comprehensive information regarding their Security offerings.